oracle-livelabs/oci-migration/ecc-developer-hol/query/advancedextensibility/advancedextensibility.md

         ![Configure Load Rules](../images/a1128.png "Configure Load Rules")
     * Click on the “Save” button
-    * Navigate to the XX Local Agreements dashboard
+    * Navigate to the XX Local Agreements dashboard (from within the current **sysadmin** user)
         * The dashboard will error out stating that the user is not authorized to access the dataset using the logged in responsibility
         * This is because, we have added Privilege to the dataset that only the users accessing the dashboard using XX\_PO\_PCC\_ECC\_LOCAL\_AGREEMENTS page, can access the dataset

         ![Not Authorized](../images/a1135.png "Not Authorized")

 * If any user accesses the local agreements dashboard using the allowed responsibility/page, then the user will be able to view only the designated subset of data.
-Hence ensuring data security.
+Hence ensuring data security.This is demonstrated in the upcoming tasks.
         ![Operations User](../images/a1136.png "Operations User")

 ## Task 7:	New Dashboard RBAC Setup